An all-in-one pre-tattoo preparation guide

 You’ve picked a design that speaks to you, chosen the perfect spot for it, and booked an appointment with a talented artist.
 But wait – is your skin ready to become a canvas for this permanent artwork?

-Preparing your skin for a tattoo can feel like navigating through a maze of advice: moisturise this way, protect from the sun that way, eat this, avoid that... it's a lot to take in, especially when all you want is to ensure your new ink looks vibrant and heals perfectly.
+Preparing your skin for a tattoo can feel like navigating a maze of advice: moisturise this way, protect from the sun that way, eat this, avoid that... it's a lot to take in, especially when all you want is to ensure your new ink looks vibrant and heals perfectly.

 What to do before getting a tattoo